Tiffany Valentine: Cult of Chucky (2017)

-Four years after Nica Pierce was falsely imprisoned, Tiffany visits her in a mental institution after she was framed by Chucky for the murders of her family which Tiffany helped orchestrate.
-She is revealed to be the legal guardian of Nica's niece Alice and came to tell Nica that Alice had died, supposedly of a "broken heart".
+Four years after Nica Pierce was falsely imprisoned, having been framed by Chucky for the murders of her family which Tiffany helped orchestrate, Tiffany visits her in a mental institution.
+Tiffany is revealed to be the legal guardian of Nica's niece Alice and came to tell Nica that Alice has died, supposedly of a "broken heart".
 She leaves Chucky as a gift for Nica, saying that it was a gift from Alice.
 She later calls Andy Barclay and delivers a taunting message about Chucky's growing "Cult".

 Tiffany later kills a security guard outside the Asylum, slitting his throat with a nail file.
 At the end of the film, Tiffany is reunited with Chucky (now possessing the body of Nica) and the two reaffirm their relationship with a kiss.
 Tiffany expresses some remorse at Alice's apparent death and says it was nice having her around.
 Chucky/Nica replies by saying "fuck that kid" and then they both begin laughing maniacally, along with the Tiffany doll sitting in the back of the car, which is revealed to hold part of Tiffany's soul before they drive off into the night.